Iron Overload Can Make You Very Sick

 Hemochromatosis disease is entirely preventable but a doctor must have a high degree of awareness of hemochromatosis in people of Caucasian descent.

-If the blood test reveals excessively high levels of ferritin this means that the stores of iron in the body are too high.
+If the blood test reveals excessively high levels of ferritin in your blood, this means that the iron stored in your liver is leaking into the blood.
 This condition is much more common than hemochromatosis, which can be excluded by doing the test for the C282Y mutation in the HFE gene.
-If this mutation is not present then the cause of the high iron stores (ferritin) is not hemochromatosis.
+If this mutation is not present, then the cause of the high iron stores (ferritin) is not hemochromatosis.
 Only 10% of cases of high ferritin are caused by hemochromatosis.
+Having high ferritin does not always mean that your whole body is overloaded with iron.

 The most common causes of high ferritin are –